openemail/openemail-docs-v1/docs/third_party-portainer.md

 In order to enable Portainer, the docker-compose.yml and site.conf for Nginx must be modified.

 1\.
-Create a new file `docker-compose.override.yml` in the mailcow-dockerized root folder and insert the following configuration
+Create a new file `docker-compose.override.yml` in the openemail-dockerized root folder and insert the following configuration
 ```
 version: '2.1'
 services:
-    portainer-mailcow:
+    portainer-openemail:
       image: portainer/portainer
       volumes:
         - /var/run/docker.sock:/var/run/docker.sock